unumux/ux-cli/README.md

 yo unumux
 ```

 This could take a little bit of time as it installs your packages.
-After the project scaffold is created, just run gulp:
+After the project scaffold is created, just run grunt:

 ```
 grunt debug